ArtifexSoftware/MuPDF.NET/docs/api/widget.rst

     .. attribute:: TextFont

        A string defining the font to be used.
-Default and replacement for invalid values is *"Helv"*.
-For valid font reference names see the table below.

     .. attribute:: TextFontSize

-       A float defining the text :data:`fontsize`.
+       A float defining the text :data:`fontSize`.
 Default value is zero, which causes PDF viewer software to dynamically choose a size suitable for the annotation's rectangle and text amount.

     .. attribute:: TextMaxLen